JKTKops/botw/MasterSwordAndDungeons.md

 Use your bow to light up one of the cooking pots.

 Use 4 Bananas to cook a Level 3 Attack meal at least four times (so you will end up using 16 bananas).
+> DLC: Also cook 1 Hightail Lizard, 3 Hot-Footed Frog, 1 Ancient Core to make a **Level 3 Hasty Elixir**.

 Go outside Riju's Room and talk to her to watch the Urbosa's Memory cutscene.